niant/once/readme.md

 #### ```@function directionalDefinitions($selectorName, $sizes, $cssProperty, $_dirs: $dirs)```

-Create multiple class definitions in a map (with a map and directions).
+Create multiple class definitions in a map (multiplied by directions and key/value map).
 For example:

 ```scss